 - 1 cup canned pumpkin puree

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

-- 1/2 cup brown sugar lightly packed
+- ½ cup brown sugar, lightly packed

-- 1/2 cup vegetable oil
+- ½ cup vegetable or canola oil

-- 6 ounces cream cheese at room temperature
+- 6 ounces cream cheese, at room temperature

-- 3 tablespoons unsalted butter at room temperature
+- 3 tablespoons unsalted butter, at room temperature

-- 2 tablespoons pure maple syrup
+- 1½ tablespoons pure maple syrup

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 1/8 teaspoon maple extract optional, for a stronger flavor
+- ⅛ teaspoon maple extract

-- Preheat oven to 350.
-Grease a muffin pan or fill with 10 paper liners.
+- Preheat oven to 350°F. Fill a muffin tin with 10 liners.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, pie spice and salt.